Luoxd1996/nnMIL/README.md

 ## Acknowledgement

-We would like to thank the [MIL_BASELINE](https://github.com/lingxitong/MIL_BASELINE) project for providing a comprehensive collection of MIL models.
+- We would like to thank the [MIL_BASELINE](https://github.com/lingxitong/MIL_BASELINE) project for providing a comprehensive collection of MIL models.
 We also sincerely appreciate the [nnUNet](https://github.com/MIC-DKFZ/nnUNet) framework, which has greatly inspired and supported our work.

+- Work in progress, we will provide more details and examples in the future.
+Questions or collaboration ideas, please reach out at luoxd96 at stanford dot edu.